• Sourcing Administration Module

 • Uploading Sections To A Bid Request

-Creating sections for items or questions in Unimarket is made simple through the Sourcing tool, however in the case of a very large set of bidding requirements, some users may prefer to upload their requirements via a CSV spreadsheet.
-Using this option, users may download the required template and upload it directly back into Unimarket once they have filled out their requirements.
-This help document will give you an overview of how to create sections using the Upload feature.
+Creating sections for items or questions is made simple through the Sourcing module.
+However, in the case of a very large set of bidding requirements, some users may prefer to upload requirements via a CSV spreadsheet.

 Column Description Mandatory